LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/photo-sharing-user-guide.md

 ## Consumer side: sending a photo

-Consumers can share photos from two sources :
+Consumers can share photos from two sources:

 1. Take a photo using the device’s camera and share it
 2. Share a photo from their device’s Photo Library